Connect with us

 To simply make the needed physical improvements at Jackson State, Hudson said, would cost around $10 million.
 That estimate doesn’t include ongoing, monthly costs to improve data storage, which Hudson said is crucial for monitoring security around campus, or training for campus police.

 On Wednesday, the U.S. Department of Education opened applications for “short-term, immediate funding” for the HBCUs that received bomb threats.
-HBCUs can use the grants, which will range from $50,000 to $150,000, to “target mental resources or enhance security to restore the learning environment on their campuses,” according to a press release.
+HBCUs can use the grants, which will range from $50,000 to $150,000, to “target mental health resources or enhance security to restore the learning environment on their campuses,” according to a press release.

-At most HBCUs, Hudson said the grant will in “the training efforts you need to get you started.”
+At most HBCUs, Hudson said the grant will help in “the training efforts you need to get you started.”

 Hudson added that another way the federal government can support HBCUs is by making more grants need-based rather than competitive — that will make funding more accessible to institutions that lack “human capital” to fill out applications.